junxit/us-congress-bills-111/metadata.md

 - 2010-07-21 — Placed on the Union Calendar, Calendar No. 316.
 - 2010-07-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-553.
 - 2010-07-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-553.
+- 2010-07-22 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.